PillowFishSticks/MP2-DogBird/README.md

-[The Bookshelf](https://the-bookshelf-milestone.herokuapp.com/) was designed, built, and deployed, by myself, Michelle Newell as the third project for the Code Institute Full Stack Web Development diploma.
+[Dogbird]() was designed, built, and deployed, by myself, Mark Percy as the second project for the Code Institute Full Stack Web Development diploma.
 The purpose of The Bookshelf is to be an online book club that allows members to view The Bookshelf’s monthly recommendations, as well as provide and share book recommendations of the users own liking.
 The website is designed to share literary experiences, specifically for those looking for book suggestions and wanting to share their own books that they have read and enjoyed.